 We'll continue.

-Certainly after the first call, there were probably half a dozen or more people that I've read uh read out.
+Mr. Jordan, on call readout, certainly after the first call, there were probably a half a dozen or more people that I've read out.

-Those are people with the the proper clearance and the the need to know.
+Those are people with the proper clearance and the need to know.

-In this case, because of the sensitivity of the call, and Mr. Eisenberg told me not to speak to anybody else.
+In this case, because of the sensitivity of the call and Mr. Eisenberg told me not to speak to anybody else, I only read out outside of the NSC two individuals.

 And you're not willing to tell us who that other individual is.